kurtosis-tech/kurtosis-package-indexer/kurtosis/README.md

 Running the package
 -------------------

-Kurtosis Package Indexer required a valid Github token to search Kurtosis packages on Github.
+Kurtosis Package Indexer requires a valid Github token to search Kurtosis packages on Github.
 The token can be passed either as a direct environment variable, or the indexer can also fetch it from the content of a file inside an S3 bukcet.
 See the indexer [README](../README.md) for more info